For this collaborative post, I asked fellow travel bloggers about their idea of a trip of a lifetime:

 Jewish, Moorish, Christian: the melting pot of Granada’s history shows like a slipped petticoat at every turn, in its architecture, art, music, and atmosphere.
 Hear the work of Paco de Lucía from street guitarists, the thunderous pound and passion of street flamenco.
 Listen carefully for the whisper of the ghost of Federico García Lorca.
 Enjoy the tasty and plentiful tapas – traditionally served free with your drink – but most of all, savour Granada, a most magical city for a first-time visitor.
 Be warned, once it has woven its Spanish spell, Granada is always a city to return to.

 Sam and Erica of The Manini Experience have a very different idea of paradise for a trip of a lifetime:

 Iceland is paradise.
 Not the paradise one usually envisions when hearing that word.
-It’s not full of palm trees, or crystal blue waters, or white sand beaches.
-Rather, it’s home to film-worthy landscapes, black sand beaches, copious amounts of waterfalls, the aurora borealis, and even elves!
+It’s not full of palm trees, or crystal blue waters, or white-sand beaches.
+Rather, it’s home to film-worthy landscapes, black sand beaches, numerous waterfalls, the aurora borealis, and even elves!

 Trip of a Lifetime: London

 Carole Terwilliger Meyers of Travels with Carole suggests London is the place for the trip of a lifetime:

 If you’ve never traveled to Europe and you’re only going to get this one chance to visit and only one place, well, to my mind there is only one place to go: London!
 I’ve been there countless times myself and never get enough of it.
 In fact, I’m overdue now for a visit and am planning to go again later this year.

 I adore this city and the people.
 I love the accents, and visiting is especially carefree since they speak English!